blowdart/AspNetSameSiteSamples/README.md

 The value `sameSite=None` is not allowed by the 2016 standard and causes some implementations which confirm to the original sample to treat such cookies as SameSite=Strict, which will break applications which rely on the standardized behavior, including some forms of authentication like OpenID Connect (OIDC) and WS-Federation

-## .NET support for the sameSite attribute
+## .NET Framework support for the sameSite attribute

 .NET 4.7.2 and 4.8 supports the 2019 draft standard for SameSite since the release of updates in December 2019.
 Developers are able to programmatically control the value of the SameSite attribute using the